Coronavirus 2019 (COVID-19)

 Curbside testing is consistent with CDC guidelines and allows for non-symptomatic patients to be seen in a normal in-clinic visit.

-As of April 15th 2020, First Care is now offering curbside COVID-19 testing.
+First Care is now offering rapid COVID-19 antigen testing.

 During the visit, one can expect a screening for symptoms, a triage of your health history, a virtual telemedicine exam with a provider, and a nasal swab for COVID-19.
-Test results typically take 1-3 days to get back from our contracted labs.
+Test results typically 20 minutes from swabbing time.
 If you wish to be tested, check-in online with your local clinic.

 Rest assured, First Care’s clinics are stringently sanitized and disinfected throughout the day and are safe to enter for care.
 The health and safety of our patients and employees is our top priority.